 Rest and relaxation will help you to stay well and enjoy life, eat healthy foods and maintain daily exercise.

 There are techniques you can learn and apply that will help to ease the feelings of distress associated with psychotic experiences.
-The following techniques will provide the best results when applied over time, so don’t give up if you don’t start to feel results immediately.
-Staying well takes time and effort - practice these techniques regularly and often for the best results.
+The following techniques will provide the best results when applied over time, so don’t give up if you don’t start to see results immediately.
+Staying well takes time and effort - click and practice these techniques regularly and often for the best results.